CityOfLosAngeles/aqueduct/dags/public-health/covid19/README.md

 Note, the capacity numbers should be calculated by `sum(occupied beds + unoccupied beds)`, rather than the normal capacity, which has been lower to help adhere to social distancing in the shelters.

 Our ESRI map layers are public and listed in the [Data Sources section](#data-sources).
+Once GetHelp is ready to use, we will deprecate the Google Form.

 ## GetHelp Shelter Data

 The City will be transitioning shelter data management to a system run by [GetHelp](https://gethelp.com).
 This includes bed counts, shelter service information, and historical data.
 The DAG `get-help-to-esri.py` loads shelter data from the GetHelp shelter management platform and uploads it to Esri for GIS analysis and dashboarding.
 API documentation for the GetHelp system can be found in
 [this Google spreadsheet](https://docs.google.com/spreadsheets/d/1z2i0-aPrw-dqSJLpkXrDRIJS_1noqxxEM0QBwl6yLTU/edit?ts=5e8e13e3#gid=0).
 This DAG deliberately outputs similar ESRI feature layers to the above approach using the Google Form.
+Our ESRI map layers are public and listed in the [Data Sources section](#data-sources).

+## Hospital Bed and Equipment Availability Data

+LA County issues a [daily HavBed pdf survey](http://file.lacounty.gov/SDSInter/dhs/1070069_HavBedSummary.pdf) on the number of beds and ventilators that are available, unavailable, or occupied by COVID-19 patients.
+This survey is manually entered into a [Google sheet](https://docs.google.com/spreadsheets/d/1rS0Vt-kuxwQKoqZBcaOYOOTc5bL1QZqAqqPSyCaMczQ/edit?usp=sharing), and uploaded as an ESRI feature layer.
+Our ESRI map layers are public and listed in the [Data Sources section](#data-sources).

+## Testing Data

+The City collects data on the number of tests performed and test kits available from its several COVID-19 testing sites.
+The DAG `sync_covid_testing_data.py` syncs the data from a [Google sheet](https://docs.google.com/spreadsheets/d/1agPpAJ5VNqpY50u9RhcPOu7P54AS0NUZhvA2Elmp2m4/edit?usp=sharing) with our ESRI feature layer.
 Our ESRI map layers are public and listed in the [Data Sources section](#data-sources).

 ## Prior Updates to Workflow